-The net asset value per Class A and Class I shares ("Share Value") as at September 30, 2012 was \$1.42 as detailed in Appendix 1.
-As noted in previous Reports, the Receiver emphasizes that the Share Value is an accounting book value partially based on the June 28, 2005 carrying value of the investment portfolio.
+The estimated net asset value of the Class A and Class I shares ("Share Value") as at December 31, 2012 was \$1.40 as detailed in Appendix 1.
+As noted in previous reports, the Receiver emphasizes that the Share Value is an accounting book value partially based on the June 28, 2005 carrying value of the investment portfolio.